BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: The BASE Framework

-Table~\ref{tab:state_action_reward} shown the designed state, action, and reward of BAScaler at time $t$.
-The state $S^t \in \mathcal{S}$ is designed as a tuple $(RU^t,RT^t,IN^t,WF^t)$.
-It contains the resource utilization of CPU $RU^t$, the response time $RT^t$, the number of instances $IN^t$, and the workload characteristics $WF^t$ at the timestep $t$. $WF^t$ contains the workload representation (described in §\ref{sec:method_wkl_predict}) for the last $k$ timesteps.
-The action $A^t \in \mathcal{A}$ is fine-tuned based on the predicted instance number $p_0^t=IN_{min}$ and current instance number $p_1^t=IN^{t}$:
+It contains the average resource utilization of CPU $RU^t$ and response time $RT^t$ aggregated across all replicas, the total number of instances $IN^t$, the workload embedding $WE^t$, the average memory usage $MU_t$, and Service ID embedding $SVC$ at the timestep $t$. $WE^t$ contains the workload representation (described in §\ref{sec:method_wkl_predict}) for the last $k$ timesteps.
+The action $A^t \in \mathcal{A}$ constitutes a service-level scaling decision, determining the target total number of instances for the service.
+It is fine-tuned based on the predicted instance number $p_0^t=IN_{min}$ and current instance number $p_1^t=IN^{t}$:

 where $\mathcal{A}^t_{p_i^t}$ represents the sub-action space based on $p_i^t$, $\sigma$ is used to control the fine-tuning range of the instance number.
 The reward $R^t = \beta R^t_{RU} + (1-\beta) R^t_{RT}$ is defined as a linear combination of $R^t_{RT}$ and $R^t_{RU}$ by using hyperparameter $\beta \in (0,1)$, where $R^t_{RT}$ and $R^t_{RT}$ are designed to measure SLO assurance and resource efficiency: